Skip to content

 • Phone call to your provider.
 Have the card information to hand and an automated phone service process will take a few minutes to get it activated

 • At a cash machine.
-You can also activate your credit card at an ATM.
-Again just follow the details on screen.
-Note that while you might want to use the ATM to activate your card, withdrawing funds at the same time may incur fees and immediate interest charges
+Just follow the details on the ATM screen.
+Note that while you might want to use the ATM to activate your card, withdrawing funds at the same time may incur fees and immediate interest charges.

 Contactless payments require an additional step.
 To use your credit card to make contactless payments you need to enter your PIN in a card reader or ATM.
 This initial step is necessary to activate the contactless feature on your card, ensuring secure transactions in stores.